GDXRepo/GJSON/README.md

 * Please note that path strings are **case sensitive**.
 * Use `number`, `string`, `bool`, `array` or `object` instance-level methods of the `GJSON` class to get strictly typed values as a result.
 These method will crash if JSON code does not contain specified value types at specified paths.
 Alternatively you can use `valueAt(_, of:)` method which also will return strictly typed value or throw an exception if any error occured during parsing.
-* Use `nullable` instance-level method or `GJSON.path(_, json:)` class-level method to extract value of type `Any?` without using `try` instructions.
+* Use `nullable` instance-level method or `GJSON.path(_, json:)` class-level method to extract value of type `Any?`.
 Just don't forget to unwrap them when it's necessary.
 * Use special `myJson/jsonArrayItem/:3` index specifying to extract the concrete item of an array.

 # Example